Exponential Modalities and Complementarity (extended abstract): Exponential modalities

 The bialgebra structure results from the naturality of $\Delta$ and $\trianglecounit{0.55}$ over the functorially induced monoid structure.

-A $(!,?)$-LDC has {\bf free exponential modalities} if, for any object $A$, $(!A, \Delta_A, \trianglecounit{0.55}_A)$ is a cofree cocommutative comonoid, and $(?(A), \nabla_A, \triangleunit{0.55}_A)$ is a free commutative monoid \cite{Laf88}.
-An example of a ($\dagger$-)LDC with free ($\dagger$-)exponential modalites is finiteness matrices over the complex numbers, $\FMat(\C)$.
+A (!,?)-LDC has {\bf free exponential modalities} if, for any object $A$, $(!A, \Delta_A, \trianglecounit{0.55}_A)$ is a cofree cocommutative comonoid, and $(?(A), \nabla_A, \triangleunit{0.55}_A)$ is a free commutative monoid \cite{Laf88}.
+An example of a $\dagger$-LDC with free ($\dagger$-)exponential modalites is finiteness matrices over the complex numbers, $\FMat(\C)$.
 Moreover, $\FMat(\C)$, is a $\dagger$-isomix category and gives a key example of a MUC as discussed in \cite{CCS18} (although exponentials are not discussed).
-More details regarding examples are in \cite{CoS21}.

-The universal property of free exponential modalities in a $(!,?)$-LDC implies the following: \begin{lemma} In a $(!,?)$-LDC with free exponentials, if $(x,y)\!\!:\!
-X \lincomonbtik Y$ is a linear comonoid and

-is a morphism of duals then, the unique map $(f^\flat, g^\sharp)$ induced by the universal property of the free exponential is a morphism of linear comonoids:
+The universal property of free exponential modalities in a $(!,?)$-LDC implies the following: \begin{lemma} If $(f,g)$ is a morphism of duals, then the unique map $(f^\flat, g^\sharp)$ induced by the universal property of the free exponential is a morphism of linear comonoids. \end{lemma} This is illustrated by the commuting diagram $(a)$, below.

-\end{lemma} \begin{proof} Given that $(f,g)$ is a morphism of duals.
-We must show that $(f^\flat, g^\sharp)$ given by the universal property of $(!,?)$ is a morphism of duals by showing the equation on the left, below, holds.
-However, the equation on the left holds if and only if the equation on the right holds:

-Now, by the couniversal property of the $!$ functor, $f^\flat$ is a unique comonoid homomorpshim such that $f^\flat \epsilon = f$.
-To prove that the latter equation holds, it suffices to prove that: